py4j/py4j/README.rst

 LICENSE
 =======

 Py4J is distributed with the BSD 3-Clause license.
-See `LICENSE.txt <./LICENSE.txt>`_ for more
+See `LICENSE.txt <LICENSE.txt>`_ for more
 information.